Cloud-based solutions are more reliable, accessible, inexpensive and safe for police departments.

 Benefit #1 Compliance

 Compliance is a big concern for all law enforcement agencies, but it’s a mistake to assume cloud based systems can’t comply.
-In fact, the FBI’s CJIS division (Criminal Justice Information Services) has policies and recommendations that apply to both on premise and cloud-based software and storage solutions.
+In fact, the FBI’s CJIS division (Criminal Justice Information Services) has policies and recommendations that apply to both on premise and cloud-based solutions for software and storage.

 In the end compliance is a shared responsibility between the law enforcement agency and the cloud provider and each department’s needs must be handled on an individual basis.
 Many providers can not only help achieve compliance, but they are also well-versed in dealing with government agencies.
 Some providers even specialize in law enforcement cloud solutions and provide tailored services so an agency doesn’t have to go it alone.